Null-Not-Found/DashBuddy-Documentation/DashBuddy-Data/API endpints.md

       ]
     </td>
     <td>
-      Gets all products from database
+      Gets all products from the database
     </td>
   </tr>
     <tr>